JPL

 Third OPERA Workshop

 The JPL-OPERA project is sponsored by NASA to construct analysis-ready remote sensing products in response to the needs of several federal agencies identified by the Satellite Needs Working Group.
-Through its Stakeholder Engagement Program, OPERA hosted a 6-hour (9am-3pm Pacific) workshop on Tuesday, June 27, 2023, as a hybrid workshop hosted physically in the Beckman Institute Auditorium (400 S Wilson Avenue, Pasadena, CA 91106) on the Caltech campus.
+Through its Stakeholder Engagement Program, OPERA hosted a 6-hour (9am-3pm Pacific) hybrid workshop on Tuesday, June 27, 2023, at the Beckman Institute Auditorium (400 S Wilson Avenue, Pasadena, CA 91106) on the Caltech campus.
 The objectives of the event were to:

-• Introduce upcoming OPERA products (Sentinel-1-based Dynamic Surface Water eXtent DSWx-S1 and Sentinel-1-based Surface Displacement DISP-S1)
+• Introduce OPERA products (1) Sentinel-1-based Dynamic Surface Water eXtent (DSWx-S1) and (2) Sentinel-1-based Surface Displacement (DISP-S1)

-• Provide validation updates on Sentinel-1-based Radiometric Terrain Corrected (RTC) Radar Backscatter and Sentinel-1-based Coregistered Single-look Complex (CSLC) Products
+• Provide validation updates for OPERA products (1) Sentinel-1-based Radiometric Terrain Corrected (RTC) SAR Backscatter and (2) Sentinel-1-based Coregistered Single-look Complex (CSLC)

 There were two opportunities for agency managers and data users to ask questions and explore applications of these products: